Clone Detection/Removal Benefits Calculations

 What's the Solution To Too Much Duplication?

 Use Semantic Designs’ CloneDR to detect duplicate and near-duplicate code.
-The tool can replace such sections with parameterized calls to utility subroutines/methods that it creates.
-It automatically reduces the source code size and improves system structure.
+The tool can show how replace such sections with parameterized calls to utility subroutines/methods that it creates.
+This will reduce the source code size and improves system structure.
 Additional improvements to quality can be made by manually reviewing the near duplicate sections for defects.

 How Much Can You Save If It's Gone?

-1) Estimate the amount of duplicate code in your system based on system size*:
+1) Estimate the amount of code in your system:

-2) Calculate how much code each of your programmers is responsible for maintaining:
+2) Indicate how much code each of your programmers is responsible for maintaining:

 Input the number of programmers actively maintaining (fixing bugs) in your system:

-Input the average annual salary of your maintenance programmers (note: IT average = $83,000yr**) :
+Input the average burdened salary of your programmers:

 * Basis of Estimate: Baker, B. S. quotes 13%-20%, from paper “On Finding Duplication and Near-Duplication in Large Software Systems.”
 2nd working conference on reverse engineering 1995.